-The Farneback algorithm, operating over three or four pyramid scales, appears to give the most robust results for plant ER and produces a colour-coded representation of the speed of movement (Fig. 7.6).
+The Farneback algorithm12, operating over three or four pyramid scales, appears to give the most robust results for plant ER and is mapped onto a colour-coded representation of the speed of movement (Fig. 7.6).
 This is probably because it is the only algorithm implemented here that operates over several pyramid scales, and is therefore able to capture the different rates of movement observed, particularly for fast streaming.
+The background is set to white if the W checkbox is ticked.

-Kimura et al. (2017)12 report similar advantages using the Farneback algorithm to analyse organelle movement in Caenorhabditis elegans embryos.
+Kimura et al. (2017)13 report similar advantages using the Farneback algorithm to analyse organelle movement in Caenorhabditis elegans embryos.
 The other algorithms capture movement of small bulges along the tubules and cisternae, but tend to miss larger-scale movements.